threefoldtech/info_grid/src/threefold_token/buy_sell_tft/mazraa.md

 Step 4: KYC Procedure: Complete the KYC (Know Your Customer) procedure by providing the required documents to Transcoin for verification.
 The specific documents needed will vary for each user.

 Specify the amount in euros (€) that you would like to purchase and provide the TFT wallet address where you want to receive the TFT.
-Your wallet address can be found in your [ThreeFold Connect App's wallet](/src/getstarted/TF_Connect/TF_Connect.md) or any other [TFT(Stellar) Wallet](../storetft/storetft_readme.md) you prefer.
+Your wallet address can be found in the [ThreeFold Connect a wallet](../storing_tft/tf_connect_app.md#create-a-wallet) or any other [TFT (Stellar) Wallet](../storing_tft/storing_tft.md) you prefer.

 ![](img/threefold__transcoin_amounts.jpg)